ToyotaFinancialServices.com secure site + Toyota Financial Services (TFS) Mobile Site + Apps

-I used working sessions to define User Profiles, Task Flows, Review Business Processes (pulled from previous User Research in Purchasing) to facilitate a strong understanding of the artifacts and foster ownership and buy-in.
+I used working sessions with marketing and business team members who had been exposed to previous consumer research to define User Profiles, Task Flows, Review Business Processes (pulled from previous User Research in Purchasing) to facilitate a strong understanding of the artifacts and foster ownership and buy-in.
+I peppered in heuristics of technical savviness and knowledge.
 We established User Profiles building on their marketing segments.

 Evaluating the Current Experience

-I conducted a heuristic evaluation of secure site using User Tasks and Personas and analytics in a cognitive walk-through to explain current trouble spots.
+I conducted a heuristic evaluation of secure site using User Tasks and Personas as well as patterns I identified in analytics in a cognitive walk-through to explain current trouble spots.

-I conducted a gap analysis of the public site’s design system for use with the secure site to ensure a cohesive experience from the referring page, new site design, and branding.
+To ensure a cohesive brand experience and reduce any distraction for users due to inconsistent Visual Design and IxD patterns, I conducted a gap analysis of the public site’s design system for use with the secure site to identify which design patterns could be implemented, and secured the style guide to inform new design patterns.
+This ensured a cohesive experience from the referring page, new site design, and branding.

 Defining the Solution

-Participatory Design Sessions with cross-discipline group provided an opportunity for everyone to express their ideas at a point where they could be fully considered and inform the strategy and design.
+A Participatory Design Sessions with a cross-discipline group provided an opportunity for everyone to express their ideas at a point where they could be fully considered and inform the strategy and design.

-Then I rated participatory design ideas against business goals with business lead, rated ideas against user requirements, and technical team evaluated the ideas for level of effort.
-I presented results of findings for sessions and analysis efforts to discuss with the teams and facilitate a deep understanding of the results for both me and the team harnessing their expertise and my User Experience expertise to form a unified, informed conclusion.
+I then rated participatory design ideas against business goals with the business lead, rated ideas against user requirements, and the technical team evaluated the ideas for level of effort.
+I facilitated a review of the session and analysis results to ensure a deep understanding for both me and the team harnessing their expertise and my User Experience expertise to form a unified, informed conclusion.

 I worked with the team for 3 months in crafting a strategy and a detailed design of the first feature to be designed.

-The User Experience Strategy provided a unified vision on what needs to be built and how it will be used to empower the team to work cohesively to design a holistic User Experience that will satisfy users and business goals.
+The User Experience Strategy provided a unified vision on what needs to be built and how it will be used to empower the team to work cohesively in designing holistic User Experience that will satisfy both users and business goals.

-I defined and directed Visual Design work including gap analysis of external site design elements to inventory of secure site elements as well as design to ensure appropriate transfer and evolution of interface elements from the latest public site redesign to ensure a cohesive experience.
+I defined and directed Visual Design to ensure appropriate transfer and evolution of interface elements from the latest public site redesign to ensure a cohesive experience.

 User Experience Strategy